2019 Bournemouth, Christchurch and Poole Council election: Aftermath

 The election resulted in no overall control, with no party winning the thirty-nine seats required for an overall majority; whilst the Conservatives were the largest party on the council, they lacked a majority.
 The Conservatives held seats in Bournemouth, with other parties and independents performing well in both Christchurch and Poole.
 The newly formed Christchurch Independents group, who were the third largest group with seven seats, said that they would be open to working with all parties except the Conservatives, who had led the creation of the new authority.
 Conservative councillor John Beesley said that the Conservatives should run the council, and that he was prepared to run a minority administration if no other party would support him.
 The Liberal Democrats also announced their intention to form a coalition with other parties on the council.
 Subsequently, Liberal Democrat Vikki Slade was elected council leader of a "Unity Alliance" of all the parties except the Conservatives and UKIP, with 39 members in total.

 Within the council, six party groups were formed:

 In 2022, councillors from the Conservatives and one from Poole People defected to form the Poole Local Group.

 Ward results

-The statement of persons nominated was posted by the authority on 5 April 2019, 299 candidates are standing.
+The statement of persons nominated was posted by the authority on 5 April 2019, 299 candidates were standing.
 Asterisks (*) denote sitting councillors seeking re-election.